EnSoftCorp/DynaDoc/com.kcsl.supplementary/README.md

-# Non-program Artifacts Importer
+# Supplementary Artifacts Importer

-This plugin project imports specific non-program artifacts from processed datasets attached to this plugin and injects the information in the Atlas CodeMap.
+This project imports specific supplementary artifacts from different sources and/or processed datasets (e.g., Bugzilla issues, commit records information) and injects the imported information into the Atlas Code Map.

-Currently, we import Bugzilla issues and record commits for the Apache POI project used for the DySDoc3 Challenge.
+Currently, we import Bugzilla issues, record commits, and baseline JavaDoc infor for the Apache POI project used for the DySDoc3 Challenge.